Saturday, November 15, 2014

 Resume Ready: How to Stand Out Against the Competition

-Speaker bio: Dawn Poteau, SEHS `90
+Speaker bio: Dawn Poteau, SEHS `90 and panel

 At a first glance, what impression does your resume make?
 Employers review high volumes of resumes, does yours stand out?
 This session will show you what it takes to have a fantastic resume and be noticed by employers.
 We’ll cover what to include and leave out, including how to accent and highlight student organization experience!